MCTeamPotato/Tankoptimization/Documentation/config/dynview-common.toml.md

 Line 14: Add to 60

-Line 20: This do cause problems (To many chunks loaded), disabled.
+Line 20: This do cause problems (Too many chunks loaded), disabled.